-The station of Little Bow River at Carmangay (05AC003), used to tentatively supplement 1923 peak instantaneous flow for the Little Bow River, has a period of record that starts in 1918, and the station is still active.
+The station of Little Bow River at Carmangay (05AC003), used to tentatively supplement 1923 peak instantaneous flow for the Little Bow River, has a period of record that starts in 1918, and is still active.
+It is worth noting that the Carmangay station data includes contributions from major tributaries such as Mosquito Creek.
 However, instantaneous peak flows have been not considered after the Twin Valley Dam, located upstream of Carmangay, became operative in 2004.
 Among the previous largest events in Table 2.2, only the 1995 value was available for 05AC003, but has not been reported in the table because it is inconsistent with the historical magnitude succession expected in the watercourse.

 Advisian's hydraulic models (discussed in Section 3.0) for the study area, which were (or will be) used to assess the 2013 flood response, the effectiveness of various mitigation options (constructed and planned), and various effects associated with these options, use specific peak inflows as upstream boundary conditions.
 The specific peak inflow depends on the model and its domain.
-The primary peak flow adopted for the upper boundary condition of the Town model (which extends from Woman's Coulee Canal Inlet to Highway 2 on both the Highwood River and Little Bow River) is 1,820 m3/s.
-This flow is applied at the upstream boundary of the model located just upstream of Woman's Coulee Canal Inlet.
+The primary peak flow adopted for the upper boundary condition of the Town model (which extends from Women's Coulee Canal Inlet to Highway 2 on both the Highwood River and Little Bow River) is 1,820 m3/s.
+This flow is applied at the upstream boundary of the model located just upstream of Women's Coulee Canal Inlet.
 For the Town model, the peak flow was combined with a hydrograph shape similar to that recorded during the 1995 Highwood River flood for dynamic modelling purposes.
 However, the upper portion of this hydrograph was shortened by 30% based on sensitivity testing and validation.
 It is worth noting that no hydrograph estimates of the 2013 flood are available due to destruction of all monitoring stations.